 Introduction

-Rice with the botanical name Oriza sativa is a staple crop rich in carbohydrate and has gained global acceptance.
+Rice with the botanical name Oriza sativa is a staple crop, rich in carbohydrate and has gained global acceptance.
 It is consumed in most if not all the households in Nigeria.
-Globally, rice (Oriza sativa) is a very important food crop (Nur, Norhashila, Rosnah&Hasfalina, 2022).
+Globally, rice (Oriza sativa) is a very important cereal crop (Nur, Norhashila, Rosnah&Hasfalina, 2022).
 It is an ancient crop consumed as healthy and staple food by more than half of the world population.Rice is consumed by more than 4.8 billion people in 176 countries and is the most important food crop for over 2.89 billion people in Asia, over 40 million people in Africa and over 150.3 million people in America (Okolo &Olotu, 2020).
-According to IITA (2023), Nigeria ranks the highest as both producer (producing over 46% of the total harvest in West Africa) and consumer of rice in the West African sub region.Rice is an increasingly important crop in Nigeria and it is grown virtually in all the agro-ecological zones in Nigeria (Akinbile, 2023) andSalihu, Abdullahi, Jibbrin, Hassan, Aliyu, &Ibeh,(2021).
+According to IITA (2023), Nigeria ranks the highest as both producer (producing over 46% of the total harvest in West Africa) and consumer of rice in the West African sub region.Rice is an increasingly important crop in Nigeria and it is grown in all the agro-ecological zones in Nigeria (Akinbile, 2023) andSalihu, Abdullahi, Jibbrin, Hassan, Aliyu, &Ibeh,(2021).

-Economic and cultural importance of rice as well as its crucial role in food security has turned rice to extremely “strategic product” along with wheat in many developing countries, including Nigeria.There are different production systems involved in the production of rice.
+Economic and cultural importance of rice as well as its crucial role in food security has turned rice to extremely it is a “strategic product” along with wheat in many developing countries, including Nigeria.There are different production systems involved in the production of rice.
 These include: traditional extensive lowland rice production found in waterlogged lowlands with variable flooding levels, traditional intensified lowland rice production found in lowlands that are not waterlogged, modern rice production commonly practiced in fields either upland or lowland and traditional upland rice production established through drilling and intercropping (Bwire, Saito, Sidle &Nishiwaki, 2024).

-An important source of growth for the agricultural sector is efficiency gain through greater technical and allocative efficiency by producers in response to better information and education.
-To improve efficiency, the existing levels of resource allocation must be known (Okello, Bonabana-Wabbi&Mugonola, 2019).If farmers are not making efficient use of existing technology, the efforts designed to improve efficiency would be cost-effective than introducing new technologies as a means of increasing agricultural output.Allocative efficiency therefore reflects the ability of a farm to use the inputs in optimal proportions given their respective prices.
+An important source of economic growth for the agricultural sector is efficiency gain through greater technical and allocative efficiency by producers in response to quality information and education.
+To improve efficiency, the existing levels of resource allocation must be known (Okello, Bonabana-Wabbi&Mugonola, 2019).If farmers were not making efficient use of existing technology, the efforts designed to improve efficiency would be cost-effective than introducing new technologies as a means of increasing agricultural output.Allocative efficiency therefore reflects the ability of a farm to use the inputs in optimal proportions given their respective prices.

-Although rice production has increased in Nigeria, the country’s production capacity has remained far below the national requirement and the optimum level of input utilization is yet to be attained (Toba, Fangbin&Shiping, 2022).
-Nigeria’s inability to meet her rice consumption needs through local production has resulted in high cash outlays for importation (Osanyinlusi and Adenegan, 2016).
-Farm input allocation and optimal use of these farm input is imperative in maximizing rice output and returns.
+Although rice production had increased in Nigeria, the country’s production capacity had remained far below the national requirement and the optimum level of input utilization was yet to be attained (Toba, Fangbin&Shiping, 2022).
+Nigeria’s inability to meet her rice consumption needs through local production had resulted in high cash outlays for importation (Osanyinlusi and Adenegan, 2016).
+Farm input allocation and optimal use of these farm input was imperative in maximizing rice output and returns.
 Rice farmers in Nigeria and Imo State in particular have not attained optimal resource allocation and this is fingered in supply-demand gap in the local production system.
 Although poor socio-economic disposition of farmers has been reported by previous researchers (Igbojiet. al., 2015 and Yusuf, Abdu, Ilu & Ibrahim, 2022), it has not been documented especially in Imo State.
-There is need therefore to analyze the economic aspects of swamp rice production in the study area to enhance productivity.It is also important that farmers use resources efficiently to achieve the maximum yield.
+There is need therefore to analyze the economic aspects of swamp rice production in the study area to enhance productivity.It is also important that farmers use resources efficiently to achieve the maximum yield.(review should be past tense)

 Objectives of the Study